sergei202/okcoders-module2/week2/homework.md

 Create a web page with a button that displays an alert box.

 ##### Hints
+- Don't forget to add the jQuery library!
-- You'll need to use jQuery to create a click handler
+- Remember how we created a click handler?

 ### Part 2
 Add a `<div>` tag with some text.
 Now make the button to change the background color of the text (get rid of the alert from Part 1).